Pokémon Red, Blue, and Yellow: Development

 The game developer, Satoshi Tajiri, pitched the concept of Pokémon to Nintendo's staff in 1990 and was met with skepticism.
 They believed his ideas were too ambitious and found it difficult to see the appeal.
 However, Shigeru Miyamoto saw great potential in the idea and convinced the company to go ahead with the project.

 The initial concept for Pokémon stemmed from the hobby of insect collecting, a popular pastime which Tajiri enjoyed as a child.
 While growing up, however, he observed more urbanization taking place in the town where he lived and as a result, the insect population declined.
 Tajiri noticed that kids now played in their homes instead of outside and he came up with the idea of a video game, containing creatures that resembled insects, called Pokémon.
-He thought kids could relate with the Pokémon by individually naming them, and then controlling them to represent fear or anger as a good way of relieving stress.
+He thought kids could relate with the Pokémon by individually naming them and then controlling them to represent fear or anger as a good way of relieving stress.
 However, Pokémon never bleed nor die in battle, only faint – this was a very touchy subject to Tajiri, as he did not want to further fill the gaming world with "pointless violence".

 The concept of trading Pokémon was inspired by a frustrating experience Tajiri had while playing Dragon Quest II: Luminaries of the Legendary Line.
 Tajiri was attempting to obtain an item that could only be obtained by a rare drop from an enemy, but he was not able to acquire it.
-Ken Sugimori was also playing Dragon Quest II at the time and was able to acquire two of the rare item.
-Wishing to obtain Sugimori's extra copy, Tajiri attempted to figure out if it was possible to trade items between games, but realized this was not possible on the Famicom.
+Ken Sugimori was also playing Dragon Quest II at the time and was able to acquire two of the rare items.
+Wishing to obtain Sugimori's extra copy, Tajiri attempted to figure out if it was possible to trade items between games but realized this was not possible on the Famicom.
 When the Game Boy was released, Tajiri thought the system was perfect for his idea, especially because of the link cable, which he envisioned would allow players to trade Pokémon with each other.
 This concept of trading information was new to the video game industry because previously connection cables were only being used for competition.
 "I imagined a chunk of information being transferred by connecting two Game Boys with special cables, and I went wow, that's really going to be something!" said Tajiri.
 Upon hearing of the Pokémon concept, Shigeru Miyamoto suggested creating multiple cartridges with different Pokémon in each, noting it would assist the trading aspect.
 Tajiri was also influenced by Square's Game Boy game The Final Fantasy Legend, which he said gave him the idea that more than just action games could be developed for Game Boy.